List of 40 Famous Forests in India to visit

 Things To Do In Periyar Tiger Reserve

-While all forests are known for their jeep safari, Periyar attracts tourists through boat safari.
+While all forests are known for their jeep safari, Periyar attracts tourists through a boat safari.
 The boat safari provides excellent views of nature, and Jeep and elephant safaris are also available.

 Hotel in Periyar National Park